balanivr/giphy-api-test/README.md

 ### `npm start`

-Runs the app in development mode.
+Runs the app in development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.
+The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

 ### `npm run build`

-Builds the app for production to the `build` folder.
+Builds the app for production to the `build` folder.<br />
 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.
 The version deployed at [https://vikeshcodes.com/giphy](https://vikeshcodes.com/giphy) was built using this command.